In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model

-\textbf{CLIP Models.} In this paper, we focus on generalizing the vision-language pre-trained model (CLIP)~\cite{radford2021learning} to downstream tasks in zero-shot manner while keeping the model parameters frozen.
-Without supervision from human labels, CLIP can directly learn associated visual-text representations from a large amount of image-text pairs.
-Specifically, CLIP trains a vision encoder $g_{I}(\cdot)$ and a text encoder $g_{T}(\cdot)$ in contrastive learning to align the embeddings and then match image-text pairs.
-During testing, zero-shot recognition is accomplished by comparing image features with the class names synthesized by the text encoder.

-\textbf{Test Time Prompt learning.} With pre-trained CLIP model, test time prompt learning approaches~\cite{shu2022test} append learnable prompt tokens at the text encoder during test time, e.g., ``a photo of a" is added to every class names to form ``a photo of a \{class\}".
-This provides the model very helpful context information about the downstream task.
-Formally, class label is wrapped within a language prompt, which can be formulated as $\{\bm{t}_{SOS}, \bm{P_\text{\textbf{t}}}, \bm{c},\bm{t}_{EOS}\}$.
-Here, $\bm{c}$ represents the class label, and $\bm{P_\text{\textbf{t}}}=\{\bm{P_l}\}_{l=1}^{4}$ denotes the learnable prompt initialized with word embeddings corresponding to ``a photo of a". $\bm{t}_{SOS}$ and $\bm{t}_{EOS}$ are the learnable start and end token embeddings.

-\textbf{Problem Definition.} Given a pre-trained model $f_{\theta_0}$ with parameters $\theta_0$ and prompt $\bm{P}$, the proposed In-context Test-Time Adaptation (ITTA) aims to adapt $f_{\theta_0}$ with only few input-label pairs (known as in-context examples) $(x_{i},y_{i})$ and test samples $x_t$ to downstream task.
-During testing, ITTA fine-tunes a learnable prompt using an optimization objective.
-This process enhances the model's generalizability for downstream tasks where test samples lack labels, but in-context examples are accessible.
+\textbf{Problem Definition.} Given a pre-trained model $f_{\theta_0}$ with parameters $\theta_0$ and prompt $\bm{P}$, the proposed In-context Test-Time Adaptation (ITTA) aims to adapt $f_{\theta_0}$ to downstream task with only few input-label pairs (known as in-context examples) $(x_{i},y_{i})$ and test samples $x_t$.
+During testing stage, ITTA fine-tunes a learnable prompt using an unsupervised optimization objective where test samples lack labels, but in-context examples are accessible.